kwonus/Quelle-Obsolete/Clarity-Syntax.md

 ### VIII.
-More about Segmentation of Clarity Statements
+More about Segmentation of Quelle Statements

 The "*print*" verb has very limited grammar.
 And it can only be used in a dependent clause of SEARCH.